October 21, 2019

 Shyanna Cassatt has few memories of her childhood.
 One of 5 siblings, she grew up in Bellevue, Kansas, a small community near Manhattan.
 At age 7, she developed serious inflammation of the brain called encephalitis.
 Her parents took her to the area's leading children's hospital, where she experienced paralysis on her left side and a coma.
 Fortunately, she recovered, but the ordeal took away her memories to that point.

-Several years later, Shyanna experienced a grand mal seizure, which led to violent muscle contractions and loss of consciousness.
+Several years later, Shyanna experienced a generalized tonic clonic seizure, which led to violent muscle contractions and loss of consciousness.
 Her parents took her back to the doctor who had treated her encephalitis.
 The doctor diagnosed Shyanna with epilepsy and determined it was the result of scar tissue in her brain from the earlier illness.

 "I don't remember the first seizure," shares Shyanna.
 "In fact, I don't remember very much about this period of my life.
 Once the seizures began, they caused long-term memory loss."